benjamin-trosien/simple-logger/README.md

 # ts-node-logger

 Lightweight logger written in typescript.
-It can add a fully customizable timestamp, module and colored log level to any logging.
-Furthermore it supports custom `toString` implementations (this does not work if the object with custom `toString` implemenation is part of an array withing an object's property, see comparison to `console.log` below).
+It adds a fully customizable timestamp, module and colored log level to any logging.
+Furthermore it supports custom `toString` implementations (this does not work if the object with custom `toString` implemenation is part of an array within an object's property, see comparison to `console.log` below).

 ## Getting Started